leftmove/wallstreetlocal/README.md

 To run the full app, you need the microservices running through Docker, and the main application running seperately.

-You can find the developement compose file [here](./backend/docker-compose.dev.yaml).
+You can find the development compose file [here](./backend/docker-compose.dev.yaml).
 You will also need a `.env` file that can be found [here](./backend/.env.example).

 Once you have all the configuration files ready, to start the app, run the following.